 Lyssa Chapman: 5 Things To Know About Beth Chapman’s Stepdaughter Who She’s Feuding With

 As a cancer-stricken Beth Chapman is fighting for her life, she’s also feuding with her stepdaughter, Lyssa Chapman.
-As these two continue to bicker, here’s what you need to know about Dog The Bounty Hunter’s kid.
+As these two continue to bicker — with Lyssa telling fans to mind their own business — here’s what you need to know.

 The family that fights together, stays together?
 Here’s hoping that’s true, because Beth Chapman, 51, and Lyssa Chapman, 31, have been going at it while Duane “Dog The Bounty Hunter” Chapman’s wife continues her fight against stage II throat cancer.
 Beth accused her stepdaughter of not calling her on Mother’s Day and for not inviting her and Dog to their granddaughter’s high school graduation.
 Lyssa has reportedly tweeted-and-deleted that she did text her Mom and that Duane and Beth had no plans to attend in the first place.
-It’s all getting ugly, so here’s the scoop on Lyssa.
+It’s all getting ugly, and some fans are getting caught in the crossfire.
+“Seriously you don’t know s*** so MYOB also idgaf what you think,” Lyssa said to a fan who weighed in on her current drama.
+“Keep ya stupid comments to yourself.”
+As this fight gets more intense, here’s the scoop on Lyssa.

 1. She’s one of Duane “Dog The Bounty Hunter” Chapman’s twelve kids.
 Fans might remember seeing Lyssa on Dog The Bounty Hunter, as “Baby Lyssa” joined Dog and various friends and family track down wanted fugitives.
 She was called “Baby Lyssa” to distinguish her from her mother, Lyssa Rae Brittain.
 Dog and adult-Lyssa were married from 1982 to 1991 and Lyssa is the ninth of Dog’s twelve children.